Race reports 2019

 Here are the results of the semi-finals:

-Main finals
+Main Final

-Here is the result of the A-final:
+Here are the results of the A final:

-See you on the white line ...
+See you at the white line...

-The track :
+The route :

-The driver:
+The drivers:

 The race: